rawfunkmaharishi/rawfunkmaharishi.github.io/README.md

 (I totally boosted this from one of the Bootstrap examples)

 Now if you look at [http://localhost:4000]() you will see that it's still as ugly as before.
 What?
 Well, remember the dashes at the top of some of these files?
-As well as telling Jekyll that This Page Is For You, they can also contain some YAML configuration (this is what Jekyll calls _Front-matter_).
+As well as telling Jekyll that to _please render this page_, they can also contain some YAML configuration (this is what Jekyll calls _Front-matter_).
 You can say that your page wants to use the _default_ layout that you just made with something like this:

 ```
 ---